Electronic-Mango/gemini-ai-telegram-bot/README.md

 The file itself isn't added to the container.

-## Vision

-Bot can respond to messages containing a **single** photo.
-Uploading more photos will result in bot responding to each one separately.
-Other messages than photo or text are ignored.

 ## Disclaimer

-This bot is in no way affiliated, associated, authorized, endorsed by, or in any way officially connected with OpenAI.
+This bot is in no way affiliated, associated, authorized, endorsed by, or in any way officially connected with Gemini AI or Google.
 This is an independent and unofficial project.
 Use at your own risk.